If a Bad Injury Results in an Amputation, Our Lawyers Can Protect Your Rights

 Car or other vehicle accidents, disasters in construction or industrial workplaces, and other hazards that involve big and heavy machinery may result in an amputation.
 Traumatic injuries to the limbs and/or digits can also lead to amputation if they are so severe even the latest medical technology cannot heal them.
 Not only can the loss of a limb or digit require a major adjustment in a victim’s routine, but it can also take a heavy mental toll.

 Whether the amputation is the result of an emergency medical procedure or the limb is severed in a major accident, the victim may be able to bring a personal injury claim to help cover their medical bills and other damages.
-Meyerkord & Kurth has helped clients throughout the St. Louis area understand their rights after an accident and sue for recovery.
-When you meet with an attorney from our firm, you will get an unbiased opinion of your legal options and an idea of how much your claim may be worth.
+Our St. Louis catastrophic injury attorneys at Meyerkord & Kurth has helped clients throughout the St. Louis area understand their rights after an accident and sue for recovery.
+When you meet with an amputation accident attorney in St. Louis from our firm, you will get an unbiased opinion of your legal options and an idea of how much your claim may be worth.
+Contact us to seek compensation today.

 With 100+ years of combined experience, our team can help you if you’re ready to file a claim.
 Call us now at (800) 391-4318 for a free consultation.